Nangooram: Production

 The film was produced by Lankal Murugesu and was directed by Timothy Weeraratne.
 Jayakumar wrote the story while the dialogues were penned by Pinnai Panneerselvam.
 Cinematography was in charge of Timothy Weeraratne while the operative cameramen were V. Suresh and Lalith.
 Editing was done by B. Kandasamy, A. Ramasamy was in charge of art direction.
 Still photography was done by Priyalal and Praveenkumar.
-The film was shot at Sathya and AVM Studios and was processed at Prasath Colour lab.
+The film was shot at Sathya and AVM Studios and was processed at Prasad Colour Lab.
 The songs were picturised at Nuveria at Sri Lanka and Marina Beach and AVM Garden at Chennai.

 Soundtrack

 The music was composed by V. Kumar and Premasiri Khemadasa.
 The lyrics were penned by Kannadasan.